StackGuardian/sg-cli/shell/README.md

 }
 ```

-Integrating Azure Subscriptions
+Integrating Azure Subscriptions:

 ```
 ./sg-cli azure integrate --org demo-org  -- payload.json
 ```

 Payload will look like the following for integrating Azure Subscriptions:
-> It should contain an array of AWS account objects under the key `azureSubscription`
+> It should contain an array of Azure subscriptions objects under the key `azureSubscription`
 ```
 {
     "azureSubscription": [